-- A. DETERMINATION OF INTELLECTUAL DISABILITY ("DID"): If the Proposed Ward is intellectually disabled (aka "MR"), a Physician's Certificate alone will not be sufficient to appoint a guardian.
+- A. Determination of Intellectual Disability ("DID"): If the Proposed Ward is intellectually disabled (aka "MR"), a Physician's Certificate alone will not be sufficient to appoint a guardian.
 Instead, the Application must also include documentation regarding intellectual disability.
-TEX.
-EST. CODE § 1101.104. - B. PHYSICIAN OR PSYCHOLOGIST: Either a physician or a psychologist may complete a DID pursuant to TEX.
-EST. CODE § 1101.104. - C. TIME CONSTRAINTS: Rather than a 120 day timeframe, the DID must be based on an examination performed within the twenty-four months preceding the hearing.
-TEX.
-EST. CODE §1101.104(A)(2).
-It is not unusual to encounter an intellectually disabled patient who has not been examined in some years, particularly if their physical health is stable. - D. "BOOSTER SHOT" CERTIFICATE: If no DID has been done within the last two years, see if your court (and local MHMR or doctor) will allow you to obtain a certificate to attach to the most recent (but now out-of-date) DID reflecting that the information contained in the most recent DID is still accurate, true, complete and correct.
-This "booster shot" approach works well and saves time and money. - E. DUAL DIAGNOSIS?: In the event the Proposed Ward is "dually diagnosed," that is, an intellectual disability diagnosis, but also a medical diagnosis (i. e. autism, static encephalopathy, etc.), then a DID is not required and the regular CME may used. - F. THE DOC CAN DO IT: Physicians are now authorized to perform DIDs and combine the CME with a DID.
+Tex.
+Est. Code § 1101.104. - B. Physician or Psychologist: Either a physician or a psychologist may complete a DID pursuant to Tex.
+Est. Code § 1101.104.
+The current approived form combines the CME with a DID.
 A traditional DID may also still be submitted.
-TPC §1101.104 (Appendix C)
+Tex.
+Est. Code §1101.104.
+(Appendix D). - C. Time Constraints: Rather than a 120 day timeframe, the DID must be based on an examination performed within the twenty-four months preceding the hearing.
+Tex.
+Est. Code §1101.104(A)(2).
+It is not unusual to encounter an intellectually disabled patient who has not been examined in some years, particularly if their physical health is stable. - D. "Booster Shot" Certificate: If no DID has been done within the last two years, the CME/DID form provides that the examining physician or psychologist to specify that they are updating or endorsing in writing a prior determination of an intellectual disability and reflecting that the information contained in the most recent DID is still accurate, true, complete and correct.
+This "booster shot" approach works well and saves time and money. - E. Dual Diagnosis?: In the event the Proposed Ward is "dually diagnosed," that is, an intellectual disability diagnosis, but also a medical diagnosis (i. e. autism, static encephalopathy, etc.), then a DID is not required and the regular CME may be used.